Before You Start

 |Wire transfer||$100||$0||$15 domestic, $35 international|

-We couldn’t find any information from Binance.US about its security measures and protections, and the company did not respond to a request for comment.
-The most descriptive information on the Binance.US site is the following statement, from its homepage: “We use state-of-the-art storage technology to protect your cryptocurrency and USD assets.”
+We found limited information from Binance.US about its security measures and protections, and the company did not respond to a request for comment.
+Binance.US says the following statement on its homepage: “We use state-of-the-art storage technology to protect your cryptocurrency and USD assets.”

-There is no publicly available information about what percentage of assets held by the exchange are kept in secure, offline cold storage vs. online hot wallets, or if there is an insurance policy that protects investors.
+In a blog post, Binance said the “vast majority” of its user funds and assets are stored in offline, cold storage facilities.
+Though it’s unclear exactly what percentage of assets held by the exchange are kept in secure, offline cold storage vs. online hot wallets.
 You must have a Binance.US account to send queries to the help desk, so we were unable to get more information that way.

 Binance.US does not provide information on an internal wallet offering, but you can keep your coins within your account on the exchange.
 It also partners with Trust Wallet, a third-party hot wallet option.
 You can withdraw your coins from your account onto your own hot or cold storage option at any time (for a fee).